 “Sure.
 And you’re that football boy, right?”
 We both laughed and began our walk down the hallway together.

 And just like that we had caught hold of each other and saw no end in sight.
 Of course, time went on and we spent our final high school days together as a couple.
 We hardly wanted to leave each other’s sides at all, and with college getting closer and closer we began to worry about the future- the future of us.
 We talked for hours on end about how we could see each other when we left, what we would do to save our relationship.
 We spent every moment of the summer of 63’ by each other’s side taking hold of every moment we had and we couldn’t have asked for more.
-We did wild things, we kissed in the summer rain, we were young, we lived and we loved.
+We did wild things, we were young, we lived and we loved.

 On our last night in that small Georgian town we snuck off and met in the field.
 We looked up, hand in hand, at the stars as they danced for us.
 They glimmered and sparkled with such perfection that it gave us the illusion that this would last forever.
 The next day we would be more than five hundred miles apart from each other, but we had tonight… we had now.